SongNotes Volumes 1-3

 Recuerdo (I remember) by Edna Millay, appeared in Poetry magazine in May of 1919.
 Millay was a denizen of the bohemian Greenwich Village scene at the time.
 This recollection is possibly about an evening she spent with her then paramour, Nicaraguan poet Salomón de la Selva - hence the Spanish title.
 Ragtime was very much alive during Millay’s youth, hence the setting.
 The poem is a gift to composers because it furnishes them with a hook – in popular music, a recurring, ear-catching musical phrase.
 This hook, however, has a subtle change in each repetition: the word ‘ferry’ drops from major 6th, to a major 7th, to an octave as the lovers grow more fatigued.
 The tempo needs to be supple to permit a conversational cadence, but always in the larger scheme of a gradual slowing down until the memory dissolves.

-Last Song is the final verse from a longer poem, After the Persian, published in the New Yorker in November of 1951.
-Dedicated to the memory of Jeffery French, a friend who succumbed to the AIDS epidemic in 1988, the song is a valediction.
+Last Song is the final verse from a longer poem After the Persian, published in the New Yorker in November of 1951.
+Dedicated to the memory of Jeffery French, a friend who succumbed to AIDS epidemic, the song is a valediction.
 The music begins haltingly, in unfinished phrases, like so many unfinished lives.
 The words should sound extemporaneous.
-The breath mark im m.28 is solely for the sound of the piano to dissipate: if too much time is taken, the sense of the last line will be broken.
+The breath mark in bar 28 is solely to the sound of the piano dissipate: if too much time is taken, the sense of the last line is broken.

 Echo